microsoft/scitt-ccf-ledger/demo/cts_poc/README.md

 ### CTS client

-1. [You can skip this step, if you already have a valid COSE claim to submit] Generate a valid COSE claim to submit to the SCITT ledger by running the [`claim-generator.sh`](claim-generator.sh) script.
+1. You can skip this step, if you already have a valid COSE claim to submit.
+Generate a valid COSE claim to submit to the SCITT ledger by running the [`claim-generator.sh`](claim-generator.sh) script.

+    > **Note**: if you want to generate a signed claim for a container image, you can use the [notary-sign.sh](notary-sign.sh) script.
+Please refer to the [Notary signing](#notary-signing) section for more details.

-    For running the script, you are required to provide the following environment variables:
+    For running the script, you can provide the following environment variables:

     - `CACERT_PATH`: Path to the CA certificate PEM file.
+        - Alternatively, if you prefer to specify a DID document to generate the signed claim, you can pass it through the `DID_DOC` variable.

     - `PRIVATE_KEY_PATH`: Path to the CA private key PEM file.